Identifying those at risk

-This is where digital monitoring comes in.
-Through effective filtering and monitoring tools, software providers can not only prevent students from accessing potentially harmful material in the first place but can actually monitor their keystrokes, search terms and phrases, and capture anything typed in that may indicate the student is at risk.
+This is where threat detection technology comes in.
+Through effective filtering and scanning tools, software providers can not only prevent students from accessing potentially harmful material in the first place but can actually scan their keystrokes, search terms and phrases, and capture anything typed in that may indicate the student is at risk.

 Indicators that a student is at harm can be picked up in real-time if they have used their keyboard or screen in any way to view, message or type out their feelings – even if the message was never sent or the document was never saved.
 This can bring to light any concerns that may be affecting students, including cyberbullying, depression, grooming, radicalization, gang involvement, and violence to name just a few.

 Any digital behavior which is then considered to be of concern will flag to a designated administrator and allows for the student to be provided with the necessary support to ensure their welfare before it’s too late.

 A holistic approach

 While social media companies hold some responsibility for the content we view and the way it’s shown to us through algorithms, the responsibility to safeguard students should not fall solely on the shoulders of these firms.
 In fact, just like we take our responsibilities as a digital safety solution for students online seriously, so do many other organizations such as the government, schools, technology providers, and parents.

 With so many different people involved in the protection of students both on and offline, it is essential that we are all communicating holistically to ensure we are all working in a way that is supportive of each other in our mission to stamp out as much harmful content as possible.